Wosca/BlockBlast-Game-AI-Agent/README.md

 - [x] Create the game environment for the AI agent.
 - [x] Implement an agent that plays the game randomly.
 - [x] Set up an environment for RL agents
+- [ ] Train an gent using PPO
-- [ ] Implement an agent that plays the game using Reinforcement Learning techniques.
+- [ ] Train an agent using DQN
+- [ ] Create infrastructure for comparing the effectiveness of different agents.

 ## How to Run